-We and our officers, directors and the H&F holders have agreed with the underwriters not to dispose of or hedge any shares of our Class A common stock, or securities convertible into or exchangeable for our Class A common stock, subject to certain exceptions, for the 90-day period following the date of this prospectus, without the prior consent of Citigroup Global Markets Inc. and Goldman, Sachs & Co.
+We and our officers, directors and the selling holders will agree with the underwriters not to dispose of or hedge any shares of our Class A common stock, or securities convertible into or exchangeable for our Class A common stock, subject to certain exceptions, for prior consent of Citigroup Global Markets Inc. and Goldman, Sachs & Co.
 See "Underwriting".